Learning Safely Without Knowing the World:COMPASS-Hedge: Introduction

-Just as in Follow-The-Regularized-Leader (FTRL), where the step size controls the strength of regularization, our approach uses the doubling-trick estimator as a \emph{self-scaling regularizer} for the mixture.
-This ensures that the algorithm only ``breaks away'' from the safety of the baseline when the statistical evidence for a superior strategy is overwhelming. \\ \\ \textbf{\emph{Summary. }}{\textsc{COMPASS-Hedge} unifies these objectives through a symbiotic architecture: \Pillar{3} establishes a horizon-free, comparator-aware mixing foundation, which is operationalized by \Pillar{1}'s parameter-free estimation of pseudo-regret.
+\textbf{\emph{Summary. }}{\it\textsc{COMPASS-Hedge} unifies these objectives through a symbiotic architecture: \Pillar{3} establishes a horizon-free, comparator-aware mixing foundation, which is operationalized by \Pillar{1}'s parameter-free estimation of pseudo-regret.
 Finally, \Pillar{2} serves as the theoretical anchor; by rigorously bounding the expected-pseudo regret gap, it ensures our empirical scaling remains robust and universal across both stochastic and adversarial regimes.}

-\section{Related Work and Motivating Scenarios}
+\section{Related work and motivating scenarios}